This page is a brief howto for using Tor under Ubuntu.

 sudo apt-get install tor

-Check that the Tor service is running on port 9050:
+Check that the Tor service is running on TCP port 9050, where it will accept SOCKS5 connections from applications:

 ss -aln | grep 9050